BaronSamediOfficial/Linux/LinuxFundermentals.md

 ### gdisk - gpt partition utility
 ### mkfs - Utility for creating and formatting filesystem

-Ther eare amny `mkfs.xxx` on Linux. `mkfs.vfat` is useful to know because it will make a partition that is useable on Mac, Linux and Windows. `ntfs` is a bit problem matic because ot cannot be fully supported as it was created out of reverse engineering.
+There are many `mkfs.xxx` on Linux. `mkfs.vfat` is useful to know because it will make a partition that is useable on Mac, Linux and Windows. `ntfs` is a bit problem matic because ot cannot be fully supported as it was created out of reverse engineering.

 ### mount - connect a filesystem storage to a directory
 After creating a file system amd storage, you need to connect them together.
 This is process is know nas mounting . it is a simple as.